dragon-foobar/bscout/README.md

 ## Local Development Instructions
 These instructions are for anyone who would like to solve problems and contribute to the Bscout application.

+### Requirements
+In order to develop locally, you will need the following:
+- nodejs
+- npm, yarn or another package manager

 1. Fork this repository to your own.
 2. Download your forked version to your local computer.
 3.